sauravpanda24/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

-ALl my group members liked the idea and found it useful to get attention of presenter. they also suggested using light flashing inplace of sound so that the presenter is not disturbed while speaking.
+All my group members liked the idea and found it useful to get attention of presenter. they also suggested using light flashing inplace of sound so that the presenter is not disturbed while speaking.

 ## Part B. Act out the Interaction